physik932/code-sample/README.md

 To deploy this to Amazon, I wanted a plugin to create a ZIP file of the Dockerfile and program JAR in one step, so I chose to use the Maven Assembly plugin.
 This required I move my Dockerfile to src/main/docker, which then broke the Spotify dockerfile-maven plugin.
-When debugging this online, I found [Issue #89](https://github.com/spotify/dockerfile-maven/pull/89) and [Issue #117](https://github.com/spotify/dockerfile-maven/issues/117) related to adding a configurable location to the Spotify plugin.
+When debugging this online, I found [Issue #89](https://github.com/spotify/dockerfile-maven/pull/89) and [Issue #117](https://github.com/spotify/dockerfile-maven/issues/117) related to adding a configurable location to the Spotify plugin for the Dockerfile.
 In the end, I just created my own ZIP of the Dockerfile and JAR to upload to Amazon.

 ### Using Amazon's Elastic Beanstalk and Route 53